Kytolly/UESTC-beamer/README.md

 ## Introduction to thubeamer

-**UestcBeamer** is a **beamer theme** designed for UESTC, which forked from [thubeamer](https://github.com/YangLaTeX/thubeamer).
+**UestcBeamer** is a **beamer theme** designed for UESTCer, which forked from [thubeamer](https://github.com/YangLaTeX/thubeamer).
 Current version is 1.0, updated on 2025/03/06.

 ## Documentation

 The documentation is similar to the origin project.
-Here is some simple refs to it.
+Here are some simple refs to it.

 ### Makefile